-The second grade curriculum focuses on the theme of People and Place.
-Children develop an understanding of geography and geology, and explore both the effect that the environment around us has on our lives, and the effect that people have on the land and water around them.Community is an important “throughline” as we explore our relationships with each other and with the larger community of school and the Chesapeake Bay area.
+the effects that the environment around us has on our lives and the effect that people have on the land and water around them.Community is an important thread as we explore our own identities, relationships with each other, with the larger school community, and the Chesapeake Bay area.

 Reading and writing are thoroughly entwined in our curricular framework.
 Students use examples of good literature to inspire their writing.
 Although second graders read and write at various levels, they are able to have conversations around a common theme and practice reading and writing strategies.

 Through direct teaching and looking for examples in our own writing and in the writing of the authors we love, children are exposed to grammar, including sentence structure, parts of speech, punctuation, and word choice.

 A goal of second grade is to encourage children to be aware of their reading processes; they think critically about what they understand, how they come to understand it, and how their personal experiences influence understanding of the things they read.
 Different perspectives on and interpretations of material stimulate lively, interesting discussions.
 As the year progresses, students consider the following reading strategies:

 • Monitoring for Meaning • Making Mental Images

 Second graders practice their writing skills through both assigned and student-chosen topics.
 Students explore different types of writing including personal anecdotes, non-fiction, poetry, and persuasive writing.
 They are encouraged to see writing as a work in progress as they share their writing, get input from other students, and learn to revise their work.
 Sharing their writing helps children internalize questions and anticipate what their readers need to know.
 Through feedback and revision, students learn to make judgments about what to put in and what to leave out of their compositions.
 As the year progresses, students develop and incorporate the following writing tools: